omoz4real/omoz4real.github.io/_posts/2022-10-05-getting-started-with-jakartafaces-payara.md

 date: 2022-10-05
 ---

 This blog post is about getting started with Jakarta Faces 4.0 on the Payara application server.
-To get started with Faces 4.0 on with of Jakarta EE 10 on payara.
 Currently at the time of writing this blog post (05/10/2022), The version of payara server that is compatible with Jakarta EE 10 and Faces 4.0 is Payara Server Community 6.2022.1 Alpha 4 which can be downloaded from the Payara Fish download page located at [Payara platform community edition](https://www.payara.fish/downloads/payara-platform-community-edition/).